Complaint and Investigation Procedures for Accounting, Internal Accounting Controls, Auditing Matters, or Questionable Financial Practices

 If requested by the employee, the Company will protect the confidentiality and anonymity of the employee to the fullest extent possible, consistent with the need to conduct an adequate review.
 Vendors, customers, business partners and other parties external to the Company will also be given the opportunity to submit Accounting Complaints; however, the Company is not obligated to keep Accounting Complaints from non-employees confidential or to maintain the anonymity of non-employees.

-The Board of Directors of the Company has appointed the General Counsel of the Company, Fang Liu, as the Chief Compliance Officer for the Company (the “Compliance Officer”).
-Accounting Complaints will be reviewed under Audit Committee direction and oversight by the Company’s Compliance Officer or such other persons as the Audit Committee determines to be appropriate.
+The Board of Directors of the Company has appointed the Chief Financial Officer of the Company, Steven Feng, as a Compliance Officer for the Company (the "Compliance Officer").
+Accounting Complaints will be reviewed under Audit Committee direction and oversight by the Company's Compliance Officer or such other persons as the Audit Committee determines to be appropriate.

 The Company will abide by all laws that prohibit retaliation against employees who lawfully submit complaints under these procedures.